 In the end, it doesn’t matter because you can’t change the past.
-You can use it as a tool to see what you can do better for the future…whether personally or in regards to how to interact with your spouse better during this time.
+You can use it as a tool to see what you can do better for the future…whether personally or in regard to how to interact with your spouse better during this time.

 “But Why Do I Have to Do All the Work?”

-At this point, you are probably thinking, “Okay.
-I understand that.
-But:
+At this point, you are probably thinking: